 Bundled Job Placement is a benchmark service that assists customers in preparing for and completing the job search process.
-Job Placement can be a new position or an advancement in current employment when the customer requires training and/or assistance in areas listed below.
+Job placement may be in a new position or an advancement in current employment when the customer requires training and/or assistance in the areas listed below.
 Bundled Job Placement helps customers obtain a job that meets their needs as outlined in the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report.

+The customer must work 90 days in the same position.
+When a customer is placed in a new position with the same or a new employer, a new 90-day count is required to complete Bundled Job Placement services.

--Any meeting between the customer, provider, customer’s circle of supports and VR staff may be conducted remotely.
+Any meeting between the customer, the provider, the customer’s circle of supports, and VR staff may be conducted remotely.
 For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

-Before assisting a customer in obtaining a job, the provider must train and assist the customer in all of the following areas:
+Before assisting a customer in obtaining a job, the provider must train and assist the customer in all the following areas, as described under Benchmark A–Service Description:

-VR1850, Employment Data Sheet or equivalent;
+VR1850, Employment Data Sheet or equivalent that includes all topics addressed on the VR1850;

-Résumés;
+Résumés, as indicated on the VR1845B;

 Job applications;